onolunose/open_cart_project/README.md

 # E-commerce Automation Testing Framework
 About The Project
 Welcome to the Open Cart E-commerce Automation Framework!
 This project aims to automate user interactions on the Open Cart e-commerce platform.
-We're using Selenium WebDriver for browser automation, Python as the binding language,and Pytest for test management.
+We are using Selenium WebDriver for browser automation, Python as the binding language,and Pytest for test management.
 The framework follows the Page Object Model (POM).

 Why This Project is Useful
 Maintainability: By following the Page Object Model, the code is organized and easy to update.